What Is the Worst Age for Divorce for Children?

 A family attorney can help you navigate the complexities of divorce while giving you the proper answers that you seek for questions like alimony, child support, child custody, and visitation.
 Your child may process divorce in various ways, but with cooperation between parents, a stable routine, and the help of a divorce lawyer, your child can fare well as you proceed with the divorce process.

-If you are faced with divorce and you want to limit the effects of divorce on your three-year-old, call the offices of Griffith, Young, and Lass in Carlsbad, California.
+If you are faced with divorce and you want to limit the effects of divorce on your three-year-old, call the offices of Griffith, Young, and Lass in Carlsbad, California at (858) 371-5569.
 Our family attorneys can give you the compassionate advocacy you need to alleviate stress for both you and your child for an easier divorce all around.
-Call now to schedule a free consultation.
+Contact us now to schedule a free consultation.